-- Plan to keep only one or two Oscar fish in a large 125-gallon aquarium.
+- Plan to keep only one or two Oscars in a large 125-gallon aquarium.
 If this sounds excessive, keep in mind that these large fish need room to move.

 - Tighter quarters can also lead to overcrowded and unsanitary conditions, which in turn can lead to disease.
 Err on the side of caution and choose the largest tank size you can afford.

 - Be sure to place your aquarium on a sturdy stand or table and in a location where you can enjoy watching your fish.

 - Make sure the tank and table are completely level.
 An uneven tank puts extra pressure on the side panel seals, which can lead to leaks.